mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 ### Runtime Configuration of the Cache

+With the variables `@maxscale.cache.use` and `@maxscale.cache.populate`
-With the variable `@maxscale.cache.enabled` it is now possible for a client to specify whether the cache should be used.
+it is now possible for a client to specify whether the cache should be used and/or populated.
 Please see the [Cache](../Filters/Cache.md) documentation for details.

 ### User Specified Syslog Facility and Level for Authentication Errors